timas130/PlayerLocatorPlus/README.md

 ## Marker colors

-Each player's color is determined randomly by their UUID.
+By default, each player's color is determined randomly by their UUID.
+There are other options in the config (see below).
-You cannot change your UUID (unless you're playing in offline mode); therefore, it's impossible to change your marker color.

 ## Distance fade